AguirChams/ansible/README.md

 Note: to make those roles executable in any desktop and with your own infos , i've created in each folder a bash script by executing it , it will replace those values (the values you want to enter) in vars.yml playbook and then they will be replaced in your main.yml playbook .

-Requirements !! :

--     If you want to run S3 role you have to make sure that boto3 is installed in your target systems.

--     If you want to create Vm , make sure that you have Python library (PyVmomi) installed in your target systems.